zara2x/wealth/README.md

+‼️ THIS IS CURRENTLY VIBE CODED TO SHIT SO THE ACCURACY NEEDS TO BE MANUALLY REVIEWED ‼️

 # Global Wealth Flow Map

 This is a React-based visualization application that shows the wealth transfer patterns between countries in the Global North and Global South.
 It uses proper geographic mapping tools to represent the flows accurately on a world map.